JsabasakaPA/BetterHitregfor1.21.11pray/README.md

 > [!NOTE]
 >No instances of false flagging any anticheat or giving any technical advantage have been found
 >
+>There is a keybind for switching your main hand, by default it's set to I
+>
 >It unknown if it properly works as intended on any specialized client such as feather, lunar, etc

 Modrinth: https://modrinth.com/mod/betterhitreg